Updated: 6 days ago

 Capabilities of a Wide Range

 One of the most important benefits of Bluetooth Low Energy for manufacturers is that it is customizable.
 For example, with asset tracking, you can vary the precision by adding extra location beacons as needed.
 Not only that, but you can configure the device to save battery life by just providing location updates when necessary.
 This prevents unwanted updates from draining the asset tag battery.
-This is beneficial because it lowers the cost of batteries because you won't have to change them as frequently.
+This is beneficial because it lowers the cost of batteries.
+After all, you won't have to change them as frequently.

 Let’s Wrap up